HBarker13/vphas_calibrate/README.md

 10. Run calc_errs.py to calculate the total error (photon count and aperture correction errors).
 Created columns containing the upper and lower magnitude limits on a measurment.

+11. Run bandmerge again to get catalogues with errors